 Yes.
 If you wish to change your preferences, for example to apply for a school that was not included on your initial application, you must make a new application.
 The new form will cancel and replace the original.
 If you wish to keep any of your initial preferences they must be included in any updated application.

 Late changes will be processed in the second waiting list run on 10 April 2017.
 You must send us the late change application by 27 March 2017 to be included in this process.
 We will contact you if we can offer a higher preference at this time.

 After this date we will add new applications on to waiting lists and reallocate school places from waiting lists on a weekly basis where spaces have become available.
 Waiting lists are ranked in line with the school’s oversubscription criteria, not based on the date the application was received.
 Your child may therefore go up or down the waiting list for any school.

 Now that National Offer Day has passed the following schools currently have places available.
-The information below is only revenant up until 27 March 2017, if you wish make an application for one of these schools please read the information above and follow the correct process.
+The information below is correct as of 18 April 2017, if you wish make an application for one of these schools please read the information above and follow the correct process.

 Current year 4 students applying for Middle Schools